ceph/ceph/doc/rbd/rbd-persistent-cache.rst

 recommended to use SSDs as the underlying storage.

 The key components of the daemon are:

-- domain socket based simple IPC
+#. **Domain socket based IPC:** The daemon will listen on a local domain
-- simple LRU policy based promotion/demotion on cache capacity management
+   socket on start up and wait for connections from librbd clients.

-- simple file based caching store for RADOS objects
+#. **LRU based promotion/demotion policy:** The daemon will maintain

-On the opening of each cloned rbd image, librbd will try to connect to the cache daemon over domain socket based IPC.
-If it's successfully connected, librbd will automatically check with the daemon on the following reads.
+   in-memory statistics of cache-hits on each cache file.
+It will demote the cold cache if capacity reaches to the configured threshold.

-If there's read that's not cached, the daemon will promote the RADOS object to local caching directory.
-So the next read on that object will be serviced from local file.
-The daemon also maintains a simple LRU statics so if there's not enough capacity it will delete some cold cache files.
+#. **File-based caching store:** The daemon will maintain a simple file

-Some important cache options correspond to the following settings.
+   based cache store.
+On promotion the RADOS objects will be fetched from RADOS cluster and stored in the local caching directory.

-``immutable_object_cache_path``
+On opening each cloned rbd image, ``librbd`` will try to connect to the cache daemon over its domain socket.
+If it's successfully connected, ``librbd`` will automatically check with the daemon on the subsequent reads.
-The immutable object cache data directory.
+If there's a read that's not cached, the daemon will promote the RADOS object to local caching directory, so the next read on that object will be serviced from local file.
+The daemon also maintains simple LRU statistics so if there's not enough capacity it will delete some cold cache files.

-``immutable_object_cache_max_size``
+Here are some important cache options correspond to the following settings:

-The max size for immutable cache.
+- ``immutable_object_cache_path`` The immutable object cache data directory.

-``immutable_object_cache_watermark``
+- ``immutable_object_cache_max_size`` The max size for immutable cache.

-The watermark for the cache.
-If the capacity reaches to this watermark, the daemon will delete cache files based the LRU statics.
+- ``immutable_object_cache_watermark`` The watermark for the cache.
+If the capacity reaches to this watermark, the daemon will delete cold cache based on the LRU statistics.

 The ``ceph-immutable-object-cache`` daemon is available within the optional ``ceph-immutable-object-cache`` distribution package.